MatthewMarinets/war3-ap-maps/doc/communication_protocol.md

 ### items.txt
 * Client -> Game
+* The client retains a complete list of all items sent to each item channel
+* The game publishes how many items it has already claimed for its item channels in status.txt
 * Tells the game to spawn items or tomes at a hero's location
 * Number of items sent is clamped to [0, 12]